sam-ip/sportsbook-scraper/README.md

 - Fail gracefully implemented with some Exception handling, and a moreso naive retry mechanism is established.
 Alongside the 10 second delay, I figured that would be sufficient to give a minute of requests to configure before failing.
 Future work using exponential backoff could work depending on usage of harvest_data.
 - My solution could be extended to accept different sports, leagues, regions, and books by accepting command-line arguments of these fields and parsing via sys.argv
 - more unit tests could be written (ex. input cleanliness, harvesting different sports, output cleanliness), and the format of data in the csv could be cleaner... especially if we're introducing more sportsbooks, API's to scrape, and different lines in the future.
 - Ran on Windows PC...
+I was playing video games before this on my PC lol

 ### Assumptions:
 - all game line responses is an available bet you can make